nightroman/PowerShellTraps/PowerShell.exe/Not-current-version/README.md

     PowerShell -Version 2 AnotherScript.ps1

-Scripts

-- *Not-current-version.ps1* shows how a newer PowerShell version is invoked.
+The script *Not-current-version.ps1* shows how a newer PowerShell version is invoked.
-- *.test.ps1* tests the above.